-Ferrites for circulators
+Ferrites for circulators (1)

 - A circulator, like the gyrator and other passive non-reciprocal elements contains a volume of ferrite.
-This ferrite is normally magnetized into saturation by an external magnetic field. - The magnetic properties of a saturated RF ferrite have to be characterized by a μ-tensor.
-The real and imaginary part of each complex element μ are μ' and μ''.
-They are strongly dependent on the bias field. - The μ + and μ represent the permeability seen by a right- and lefthand circular polarized wave traversing the ferrite
+This ferrite is usually magnetized into saturation by an external magnetic field. - The magnetic properties of a saturated RF ferrite have to be characterized by a μ-tensor (Polder tensor):